miztiik/dms-mongodb-to-documentdb/README.md

     - **Stack: vpc-stack**
       This stack will do the following,

-      1. Create an custom VPC `miztiikVpc`(_We will use this VPC to host our source MongoDB, DocumentDB, DMS Replication Instance_)
+      1. Create an custom VPC `miztiikMigrationVpc`(_We will use this VPC to host our source MongoDB, DocumentDB, DMS Replication Instance_)

       Initiate the deployment with the following command,